-In 2011, UNU-GTP was approached by the Organization of American States (OAS) regarding the possibility of conducting a short course for the benefit of South American countries that were showing growing interest in the utilization of geothermal resources.
-It was decided that the course would be held in El Salvador in cooperation with LaGeo.
-Short Course on Geothermal Exploration and Development was thus held in El Salvador during 7-12 November 2011.
-The course was fully funded by OAS and organized by UNU-GTP and LaGeo.
-It was attended by 14 participants from Colombia (3), Ecuador (3) and Peru (3), Chile (1), Costa Rica (1), El Salvador (1), and OAS (2).
-Lecturers came from Iceland and El Salvador.
+In November 2011, the Short Course on Geothermal Exploration and Development was held in El Salvador in cooperation with the Organization of American States (OAS) and LaGeo.
+The course was attended by 14 participants from Colombia (3), Ecuador (3) and Peru (3), Chile (1), Costa Rica (1), El Salvador (1), and OAS (2).